changkun/gp/projects/krasnor/proposal/README.md

 4. Implement the Catmull–Clark Subdivision algorithm
 5. Add support to compare the original mesh and subdivided mesh, along with additional information (such as vertex count)

-Bigger challenge may encountered in Milestones 1, 3 and 4.
+Bigger challenges may encountered in Milestones 1, 3 and 4:

 - Milestone 1: a lot of code has to be adjusted to enable the support for quadrilateral faces, checking validity and debugging the generated mesh will be difficult.
 - Milestone 3: Three.js does not support rendering of quadrilateral faces anymore, thus another way has to be found to still render the halfedge structure with three.js.
-As this is mostly a visual problem and OpenGl typically would render the quadrilateral face as a pair of triangles my current approach will be to triangulate the mesh and overlay an wireframe material, that does only render the edges of the quadrilateral version of the mesh.
-This way the quadliteral version of the mesh can still be viewed.
+  As this is mostly a visual problem and OpenGl/WebGL typically would render the quadrilateral face as a pair of triangles my current approach will be to triangulate the mesh and overlay an wireframe material, which only renders the edges of the quadrilateral mesh version.
+This way the quadrilateral mesh structure can still be observed.

-- Milestone4:  The Catmull–Clark Subdivision algorithm is a major component of the project, thus must work.
-A big difficulty will be to correctly linkup all newly generated vertices with the current mesh-structure.
+- Milestone 4: The Catmull–Clark Subdivision algorithm is a major component of the project, thus must work.
+A big difficulty will be to correctly linkup all newly generated vertices with the current mesh structure.

 ## References